BoleParty/Military-Base-Terminal-Altis-Airfield/README.md

 Feel free to use it for your server.

-Just copy/paste the lines from the MilitaryBase.txt to your Altis.h file right after :
+Just copy/paste the lines from the militarybase.txt to your altis.h file right after :

 //Air Drop Event Helipad Start
 { "Land_dp_bigTank_F", { 14328.1, 13488.2, -0.64909101 }, 182, true },